 Basic supplies can be bought at the little kiosks in Lobitos, or from the bread/sweets/fruit vendors who do their rounds through the town.
 For more substantial offerings, head to Talara, which has a good produce market and a large supermarket, as well as cafes, banks, and stores.
 Lobitos has no banks or ATMs and getting anyone to change larger bills is a nightmare, so ensure you have plenty of smaller notes before you arrive.

-Written by local enthusiast for Lobitos hostels
+Written by Travel Expert Lobitos

 Laura T